 - Dot with little chunks of the butter, use more or less to your taste.

-- Grill (on a rack) above medium hot coals until the fish is firm in the center.
+- Grill (on a rack) above medium hot coals for 20-30 minutes or until internal temperature reads 135 degrees.

 - To serve, just pop the plank onto a platter and cut pieces off the salmon at the table.